$83,000 in jewelry stolen from California Bloomingdale’s

 PALO ALTO, Calif.
-(AP) - Thieves smashed display cases at a San Francisco Bay Area Bloomingdale’s and go away with $83,000 worth of jewelry, police said Thursday.
+(AP) - Thieves smashed display cases at a San Francisco Bay Area Bloomingdale’s and got away with $83,000 worth of jewelry, police said Thursday.

 The masked crooks used rocks to break the glass doors of the store at around 2 a.m.
 Tuesday at the Stanford Shopping Center in Palo Alto, then smashed the cases and fled with jewelry and watches, police said.